JV-conseil/ucloud/README.txt

 bash main.sh

-The missing repo to initiate apps on UCloud...
+The missing repo to manage apps on UCloud...

 - Start GitHubbing: authenticate, clone, pull your repos.
 - PostreSQL: install database and users, activate SSL.